 Theorems $\ref{theo: main covariant}$ and $\ref{theo: main contravariant}$ deal with situations in which the weight filtration is pure.
-In the general context with mixed weights, it was shown by Morgan \cite{Mo} for smooth schemes and in \cite{CG1} for possibly singular schemes, that the first term of the multiplicative weight spectral sequence carries all the rational homotopy information of the scheme.
+In the general context with mixed weights, it was shown by Morgan \cite{Mo} for smooth varieties and in \cite{CG1} for possibly singular varieties, that the first term of the multiplicative weight spectral sequence carries all the rational homotopy information of the variety.
 In Theorem $\ref{E1formality}$ we provide the analogous statement for the lax symmetric monoidal functor of singular chains.
-A dual statement for Sullivan's functor of piece-wise linear forms is proven in Theorem $\ref{E1formality_contravariant}$, enhancing the results of \cite{Mo} and \cite{CG1} with functoriality. \\
+A dual statement for Sullivan's functor of piecewise linear forms is proven in Theorem $\ref{E1formality_contravariant}$, enhancing the results of \cite{Mo} and \cite{CG1} with functoriality. \\

 We now explain the structure of this paper.
 The first four sections are purely algebraic.
 In Section $\ref{Section_formal_functors}$ we collect the main properties of formal lax symmetric monoidal functors that we use.
 In particular, in Theorem \ref{theo: Hinich rigidification} we recall a recent theorem of rigidification due to Hinich that says that, over a field of characteristic zero, formality of functors can be checked at the level of $\infty$-functors.
 We also introduce the notion of $\alpha$-purity for complexes of bigraded objects in a symmetric monoidal abelian category and show that, when restricted to $\alpha$-pure complexes, the functor defined by forgetting the degree is formal.